Newsflashes from the Persecuted Church

 He also said: “I repeat I am going to sell these girls.
 I’m not going to release them as long as you detain our people and brutalize our own women.
 You’re making too much noise about these schoolgirls.”

-Boko Haram wants to establish an Islamic caliphate in towns and villages it has seized in northeastern Nigeria.
+Boko Haram wants to establish an Islamic An Islamic State led by a caliph, a political and religious leader seen as a successor to the Islamic prophet Muhammad.
+His power and authority are absolute. in towns and villages it has seized in northeastern Nigeria.

 The Chibok girls’ ordeal continues with their distressed family members awaiting news about their daughters and sisters.
 A few months ago Open Doors field workers met with family members to pray with them and deliver letters of prayer and encouragement from Christians around the world.